kiko1099/Kiko/README.md

 Maker Faire
 ==========

-This is the Maker Faire WordPress theme.
+This is the Mini Maker Faire WordPress theme.
 Boom!